edunham/slides/git/index.rst

 Imagine...
 ==========

-    You can time travel through the history of any project
+    You can time travel through the history of any project!

 .. note::